pingidentity/pingidentity-devops-getting-started/docs/deployment/deployLocalK8sCluster.md

 ## Stop the cluster

-When you are finished, stop the cluster by running the following command:
+When you are finished, you can stop the cluster by running the following command:

 ```sh
 kind delete cluster --name ping